nqdu/RfSurfHmc/README.md

 # RfSurfHmc
-Joint inversion By Receiver Function and Surface Wave Disperion by Hamilton Monte Carlo Method
+Joint inversion By Receiver Function and Surface Wave Disperion by Hamiltonian Monte Carlo Method